AhmadEleiwa/ReoEngine/README.md

 > Note: This is a basic setup guide.
 More detailed instructions might be needed depending on your specific environment.

-**Make sure to copy the required DLLs to the build directory**
+**Make sure to copy the required DLLs and the uesd folders in src/ to the build directory**

 Project

----- build
+---- build/
+-------- shaders/

+-------- fonts/

 -------- app.exe